liquidat/ansible-demo-notes/README.md

 - highlight ansible_os_family
 - show another, static source for variables: vars file
 - back to playbook
-- => variables are a great way to gain more flexibility
+- :white_check_mark: variables are a great way to gain more flexibility
-- => many are predefined, manual addition possible
+- :white_check_mark: many are predefined, manual addition possible
-- => manual either in playbooks, inventory, local on the machine, or via files
+- :white_check_mark: manual either in playbooks, inventory, local on the machine, or via files
-- => variables from other machines can also be accessed
+- :white_check_mark: variables from other machines can also be accessed
-- => variables make playbooks much more re-usable, saves even more time
+- :white_check_mark: variables make playbooks much more re-usable, saves even more time

 ## Playbooks
 - link to variables